Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 6.3.
 The CEO shall ensure that Directors of the Board regularly receive necessary information on the finances, development and operation of the Bank in order to fulfil their role.
 At regular meetings of the Board of Directors, the CEO shall summarise the main aspects of the Bank’s operations and detail how decisions and strategies formulated by the Board have been implemented.
 The Board of Directors may request special reports on operations if it sees cause for so doing.

-Article 7 The role of the Secretary to the Board of Directors
+Article 7 Role of the Secretary to the Board of Directors

 7.1.
 The Board of Directors appoints a Secretary based on a proposal from the Chairman prepared in collaboration with the CEO.
 Changes to the duties of the Secretary to the Board must be approved by the Board.
 The role of the Secretary is set out in detail his/her job description, approved by the Board.